nuuuwan/news_lk3_data/README.md

 ### Live Updates: 2024 LPL Player Auction

 *2024-05-21 12:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/99355/live-updates-2024-lpl-player-auction) · `en`

-(Please note this story is being updated throughout the player action.
-Refresh the page for the latest details.)

 The player auction of the Lanka Premier League 2024 commenced at the Hilton Hotel in Colombo, a short while ago.